jyp/boon/README.md

 Comparison with other modal layers for Emacs
 ---------------------------------------------

+If possible I would have liked not to develop Boon (or parts of it) and use an existing package.
+Hence I have looked into other options and have documented my research below.
+In summary, even though I would like to share code and/or replace parts of Boon with similar package, at the moment no package offers enough that I feel the urge to try and use them.
+This is partly due to the fact that Boon maintenance burden is fairly low.
+(And at the time of inception, the only conceivable alternative was Evil. )

 - Evil

   Evil is a (quite) complete vi emulation layer for Emacs.